 Tokyo Dining.
 If you’re looking for pristine sushi and one of the prettiest views at Epcot, head to Tokyo Dining in the Japan pavilion, where three sushi chefs put on a show creating sushi, sashimi and uramaki (inside-out rolls).
 Or try the hot dishes such as panko-crusted oysters, spicy tempura calamari, or grilled tuna or salmon.
 Sake, beer and wine accompany.
 Open daily for lunch and dinner.

 Trattoria al Forno.
 This casual, family-friendly restaurant showcases classic Italian cuisine including handcrafted mozzarella made daily, fresh pasta and pizzas baked in wood-burning ovens.
-Chef Christian Rumpler and his team are creating a true taste of all of Italy’s diverse regions, from tagliatelle carbonara to braised beef Bolognese with house-made cavatelli.
+The chefs create a true taste of all of Italy’s diverse regions, from tagliatelle carbonara to braised beef Bolognese with house-made cavatelli.
 Pastas and main courses are paired with wines, 100 percent Italian from historic wine regions including Tuscany, Veneto and Piedmont, with 60 offerings by the bottle and more than 25 wines by the glass.
 Open daily for breakfast and dinner.

 Victoria & Albert’s.
-Chef Scott Hunnel at Victoria & Albert’s at Disney’s Grand Floridian Resort & Spa is at the top of his game with Central Florida’s only AAA Five-Diamond Restaurant and one of only two with Mobil’s Four Stars.
-The intimate restaurant also won the Wine Spectator Best of Award of Excellence, with 700 selections on the menu and 4,200 bottles in its cellar.
+Central Florida’s only AAA Five-Diamond Restaurant and one of only two with Mobil’s Four Stars also also won the Wine Spectator Best of Award of Excellence, with 700 selections on the menu and 4,200 bottles in its cellar.
 And Victoria & Albert’s is one of just 800 restaurants in North America to receive the DiRōNA Award of Excellence.
 The menu changes almost daily, with specialties from Florida’s farms and ports, and from around the globe.
 The best seat in the house is at Hunnel’s Chef’s Table in the kitchen.

 Yachtsman Steakhouse.
 See the steaks aging in a refrigerated display near the front door, then peek in the open kitchen to see them sizzling on the oak-fired grill.
 The classic menu includes starters like lobster bisque and heirloom tomatoes and mozzarella with compressed watermelon, and you can ask for just about any cut of expertly cooked meat, from a first-rate filet mignon to porterhouse and tender beef short ribs.
 There are plenty of bold reds on the wine list, but food-friendly whites are there, too.
 Open daily for dinner.